Idea in a Nutshell

 Develop your own Restaurant Continuity Checklist to keep a grip on what business continuity steps you will need to take as the COVID-19 continues.

-Curfew makes delivery and take-away nigh impossible during the day.
-If you are finding that to be the case, focus your efforts on providing an extended breakfast menu instead.
+Curfew makes delivery and take-away nigh impossible.
+If you are finding that to be the case, focus your efforts on providing an extended breakfast and lunch menu instead.

 Be bold.
 Experiment with dishes and pricing.
 Use the opportunity to make special offers that actually save you money by using up any surplus food you have.
 Calculate the food cost of new dishes and compare against the ideal food cost for your restaurant.

 Generally, make sure your premises are open to serve customers when they are allowed out.

 7. Market Cleanliness in Food and Packaging to Gain Trust

 A huge step you can take to boost your restaurant’s sales during the COVID-19 outbreak is to show customers how seriously you are taking cleanliness.

 Both your product and your service needs to be squeaky-clean.
 And, most importantly, you need to shout about it: this is about marketing as much as your civic responsibilities.

 First, reassure customers.
 Make it clear to customers that no health authorities believe that coronavirus spreads on food packaging.

 Second, provide customers with a list of hygiene measures your restaurant is taking to maximise hygiene safety: